-Choose whether you’d like to choose gasoline or diesel-powered food truck.
+Choose whether you’d like to choose a gasoline or diesel-powered food truck.
 There are numerous pros and cons for both which is why it boils to personal preference.
-The majority of food truck owners opt for diesel engines to power their trucks However, you need to be ready for that higher initial cost.
+Most food truck owners opt for diesel engines to power their trucks However, you need to be ready for that higher initial cost.

 While gasoline is less expensive in comparison to diesel, it is able to provide higher fuel efficiency.
 The gas engines run more quietly and possess an unnoticeable odor while diesel engines offer unbeatable performance.
 If it is maintained correctly the diesel engine will be used for up to 300,000 miles.

 If the vehicle’s maintenance is taken care of regularly, gas-powered engines are usually less costly to fix than diesel.
 Since diesel engines last for longer, you’ll receive a higher selling price should you choose to dispose of your truck.